Unidata/netcdf/NUG/filters.md

 ## Using nccopy {#filters_NCCOPY}

 When copying a netcdf file using __nccopy__ it is possible to specify filter information for any output variable by using the "-F" option on the command line; for example:

 ````
 nccopy -F "var,307,9" unfiltered.nc filtered.nc
 ````

 Assume that __unfiltered.nc__ has a chunked but not bzip2 compressed variable named "var".
 This command will create that variable in the __filtered.nc__ output file but using filter with id 307 (i.e. bzip2) and with parameter(s) 9 indicating the compression level.
-See the section on the <a href="#Syntax">parameter encoding syntax</a>
-for the details on the allowable kinds of constants.
+See the section on the <a href="#Syntax">parameter encoding syntax</a> for the details on the allowable kinds of constants.

 The "-F" option can be used repeatedly as long as the variable name part is different.
 A different filter id and parameters can be specified for each occurrence.

 It can be convenient to specify that the same compression is to be applied to more than one variable.
 To support this, two additional *-F* cases are defined.

-1. ````-F *,...``` means apply the filter to all variables in the dataset.
+1. ```-F *,...``` means apply the filter to all variables in the dataset.
-2. ````-F v1|v2|..,...``` means apply the filter to a multiple variables.
+2. ```-F v1|v2|..,...``` means apply the filter to a multiple variables.

-Note that the characters '*' and '|' are bash reserved characters, so you will probably need to escape or quote the filter spec in that environment.
+Note that the characters '*' and '|' are bash reserved characters, so you will probably need to escape or quote the filter I would spec in that environment.

 As a rule, any input filter on an input variable will be applied to the equivalent output variable -- assuming the output file type is netcdf-4.
 It is, however, sometimes convenient to suppress output compression either totally or on a per-variable basis.
 Total suppression of output filters can be accomplished by specifying a special case of "-F", namely this.

 ````
 nccopy -F none input.nc output.nc
 ````

 The expression ````-F *,none```` is equivalent to ````-F none````.

 Suppression of output filtering for a specific set of variables can be accomplished using these formats.

 ````
 nccopy -F "var,none" input.nc output.nc
 nccopy -F "v1|v2|...,none" input.nc output.nc
 ````

 where "var" and the "vi" are the fully qualified name of a variable.

 The rules for all possible cases of the "-F none" flag are defined by this table.

 <table>
 <tr><th>-F none<th>-Fvar,...<th>Input Filter<th>Applied Output Filter